I’ve been investing in YouTube video production for my business for more than four years now.

 A strategy is really, really vital here if you want your videos to stand a chance and do well.
 If you want views, if you want comments, engagement, and visibility in YouTube search, you have to approach making videos with a plan and a cohesive channel theme from day 1.

-Step #1: Define a Theme & Identity for Your YouTube Channel Before ANYTHING Else
+How to Define a Clear Theme & Identity for Your YouTube Channel Strategy

 When you create a YouTube channel, you need a cohesive theme and identity.